Compare & Save on Conveyancing Solicitors

 Speak to Accredited Conveyancers & Save Today!

-If you are selling your property, you want to make sure that your asking price is appropriate.
-On average, sellers tend to ask for 5-10% above the property value.
+Many sellers tend to ask for 5-10% above the property’s actual value.
 This means that you can afford to consider any cheeky offers that come in.

-If you hire multiple estate agents to market your house, they will be competing with one another to market the property.
-There is a possibility that the estate agents will provide an optimistic projection of your property compared to the market.
-Therefore, it’s best to consider all options before making your final decision.
+If you hire multiple estate agents to market your house, they will be competing with one another to sell the property.
+They may provide an optimistic projection of your property compared to the current market.

 You should also request a Valuation Report as this will ensure that your house is as close to an accurate asking price as possible.